 The following topics correspond mainly to articles contained in Duncan and Weston-Smith's Encyclopedia of Ignorance (Pergamon, 1977); each topic coded to an EOI article is supported by a brief, report-ready reference.
-You may confine your report to the associated article, or you may use the Encyclopedia article as a springboard for further research; in either case, however, you should conduct enough ancillary research (a brief tour through the indices to journals such as Scientific American Scientist, Science, Nature, etc. will suffice) to determine whether scientific understanding in your topic-area has significantly improved since 1977.
+You may confine your report to the associated article, or you may use the Encyclopedia article as a springboard for further research; in either case, however, you should conduct enough ancillary research (a brief tour through the indices to journals such as Scientific American, American Scientist, Science, Nature, etc. will suffice) to determine whether scientific understanding in your topic-area has significantly improved since 1977.
 You may, alternatively, substitute approved topics for those listed here should your own interests so dictate.

 We will have time for a maximum of eighteen (18) in-class discussions, so Topics 1-18 will involve an oral/written option (oral presentation: not to exceed eighteen minutes; written report: not to exceed eight double-spaced typed pages).
 Written reports selected from Topics 1-18 will be read to the class either by yourselves or by your instructor.
-This term, class size is expected to exceed thirty students; should the prediction become fact, seminar reports will be assigned to teams of paired students, rather than to individuals.
+Should class size exceed eighteen students, some seminar reports will be assigned to teams of paired students, rather than to individuals.